juliuskrah/juliuskrah.github.io/_posts/2016-12-10-introduction-to-spring-and-dependency-injection-jsr-330.markdown

 ...
 {% endhighlight %}

-In this post we will be using the Standard `JSR 330` annotations to demonstrate DI.
+In this post we will be using the Standard `JSR 330` (found in `javax.inject` package) annotations to demonstrate DI.

 # Adding Spring and JSR 330 Annotations
+Before we dive into the cool things, let us look at the various options for injection in Spring:

+1. Constructor-based dependency injection
+2. Setter-based dependency injection
+3. Field-based dependency injection

+We will demonstrate all three with code examples.

-The above `MessagePrinter` class can be rewritten to add Spring support:
+The above `MessagePrinter` class can be rewritten to add Spring support using constructor-based injection:

 {% highlight java %}
 import javax.inject.Inject;